n1kdo/n1mm_view/README.md

 * the `qso_log` table could be exported to ADIF.
 * A help option ("?" key?) for the dashboard to display what keys do what.
 * A save option to save the graphics for later viewing
-* I have considered making the dashboard app into a web app so the app could run "headless" and users could view the graphics locally.
+* <del>I have considered making the dashboard app into a web app so the app could run "headless" and users could view the graphics locally.</del> Implemented with HTML_ONLY by NY4I

 GitHub pull requests will be happily looked at, and the odds are good that they will be merged.